By admin

 Before you begin, find a dead tree branch, if possible, one with enough branches so that it resembles a small tree.
 You will also need a fresh orange or apple.

-As the children gather, show the branch and ask volunteers what it is.
-Then show the orange and ask if fruit like it could grow on the branch.
+As kids gather, show the branch and ask kids “what do you see?” allow for any answers then ensure kids know the branch is dead.
+Show the orange and ask if fruit like it could grow on the branch.
 What if you dug a hole and planted the branch in the ground?
 What if you watered and fertilized it?

-No matter how hard we try, this branch is dead.
+No matter how hard we try to bring life to this branch we can’t, it is dead.
 It can’t produce apples or oranges.
 We might use it to build a campfire and make s’mores.
 But no matter what we do, we won’t get oranges from this branch.
 We won’t get pineapples, either.
 Or pears.
 Or plums.
 Or peaches.
 Not even pomegranates!

 Dead branches don’t grow fruit.
 Only living branches do that!

 When we believe in Jesus, he makes us “living branches.”
 Here’s what the Bible says about that.
 (Read John 15:5.)
 Jesus says we bear fruit.
-So do apples or oranges or pears or pineapples grow out of our ears or toes?
+So, do apples, oranges, pears or pineapples grow out of our ears or toes?

 No, that’s just silly.
 The Bible tells us, instead, that the Holy Spirit works faith-fruit in us.
 Listen!